linux-test-project/ltp/doc/developers/api_shell_tests.rst

 The shell loader test library uses the :doc:`../developers/api_c_tests` internally by parsing a special JSON formatted comment and initializing it accordingly.
-The JSON format is nearly 1:1 serialization of the :ref:`struct tst_test` into a JSON.
+The JSON format is nearly 1:1 serialization of the :c:struct:`tst_test` into a JSON.
 The environment must be always preset even when it's empty.

 .. code-block:: shell